JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 ## Dataset

-Our dataset is derived from **MedXpertQA**, a publicly available benchmark introduced for Human Health tasks.
-The dataset contains 198 diagnosis cases distributed across 11 body systems:
+Our dataset is derived from **MedXpertQA**, a publicly available benchmark for Human Health tasks.
+Our dataset was curated through **physician review and selection**, comprising 198 diagnosis cases spanning 11 body systems:

 - **Cardiovascular**: 40 cases
 - **Digestive**: 35 cases